zzhhfut/CCNet-AAAI2025/README.md

 ## Citation
 ```
-@ARTICLE{2024arXiv241212628Z,
+@inproceedings{zhou2024dense,
+  title={Dense Audio-Visual Event Localization under Cross-Modal Consistency and Multi-Temporal Granularity Collaboration},
-       author = {{Zhou}, Ziheng and {Zhou}, Jinxing and {Qian}, Wei and {Tang}, Shengeng and {Chang}, Xiaojun and {Guo}, Dan},
+  author={Zhou, Ziheng and Zhou, Jinxing and Qian, Wei and Tang, Shengeng and Chang, Xiaojun and Guo, Dan},
-        title = "{Dense Audio-Visual Event Localization under Cross-Modal Consistency and Multi-Temporal Granularity Collaboration}",
-      journal = {arXiv e-prints},
-         year = 2024,
-        pages = {arXiv:2412.12628},
-          doi = {10.48550/arXiv.2412.12628},
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)},
+  year={2025}
 }
 ```

 ## Acknowledgement
-Thanks for the poineering work [UnAV](https://github.com/ttgeng233/UnAV).
-The video and audio features were extracted using [ONE-PEACE](https://github.com/OFA-Sys/ONE-PEACE), following [UniAV](https://github.com/ttgeng233/UniAV).
-Our model was implemented based on [ActionFormer](https://github.com/happyharrycn/actionformer_release) and [UnAV](https://github.com/ttgeng233/UnAV).
+Our codes are developed based on the codebase of pioneering work [UnAV](https://github.com/ttgeng233/UnAV).
 We thank the authors for their excellent efforts.
-If you use our code, please also consider to cite their works.
+The computation of our model is completed on the HPC Platform of Hefei University of Technology.